What a good shepherd taught me about mentoring teens

 "There's a plan in place for things like this."

-"Learning from mistakes and then moving forward with confidence is possible with Jesus Christ."
+"Learning from mistakes and moving forward with confidence is possible with Jesus Christ."

 That was my Good Shepherd ministered to me.